airwallex/airwallex-payment-ios/README.md

 <!--te-->

 ## Requirements
 The Airwallex iOS SDK supports iOS 13.0 and above.
+You need to upgrade to XCode 15.4 or above, otherwise please refer to our previous release [5.4.3](https://github.com/airwallex/airwallex-payment-ios/releases/tag/5.4.3).

 ## Integration